-At Health Care for the Homeless, mental health care starts with one-on-one therapy with our mental health therapists.
-If an individual is interested in psychiatric medication or a therapist believes psychiatric medication would be helpful in treating that individual's symptoms, the therapist makes a psychiatric referral to one of our psychiatrists for assessment and treatment.
+Mental health care starts with one-on-one therapy with our therapists.
+If an individual is interested in psychiatric medication or a therapist believes psychiatric medication would be helpful in treating that individual's symptoms, the therapist makes a referral to one of our psychiatrists for assessment and treatment.

 BEHAVIORAL health and addictions services

 Through individual and group therapy, our therapists and addictions counselors work with clients to manage and improve symptoms, heal the traumas of homelessness, treat substance use disorders and provide ongoing support groups for those who have attained sobriety.